emad-elsaid/xlog/docs/Installation.md

 # Download latest binary

-Github has a release for each xlog version tag. it's build for (windows, Linux, MacOS) for several architectures. you can download the latest version from this page: https://github.com/emad-elsaid/xlog/releases/latest
+Github has a release for each xlog version tag. it has binaries built for (Windows, Linux, MacOS) for several architectures. you can download the latest version from this page: https://github.com/emad-elsaid/xlog/releases/latest

 # Using Go